 but a permutation of beyond. i won’t tell you

-with the insistence of old truths. you want to turn the page,
+the insistence of old truths. you always wanted to turn the page,

 define every emptiness: